Abbas urges UN to suspend Israel during first commemoration of 1948 flight of the Palestinians

 To hurt Israel economically, Malki urged countries to ban products from Israeli settlements and trade with settlements, to “sanction those who collect funds for settlements and those who advocate for them and those who advance them,” and to list settler organizations that carry out killings and burnings as “terrorist organizations.”

-And he urged the international community to take Israel to the International Court of Justice.
+And he urged the international community to take Israel to the International Court of Justice, the U.N.’s highest tribunal.
 The General Assembly asked the court in December to give its opinion on the legal consequences of Israel’s occupation of Palestinian territories, a move denounced by Israel.

 Credit: AP